Whole Grain Chocolate Chip Zucchini Muffins

-Wholesome, delicious and easy, these zucchini muffins, with chocolate chips thrown in for good measure, are light and fluffy and completely irresistible!
+Wholesome, delicious and easy, these chocolate chip zucchini muffins, are light and fluffy and completely irresistible!

 Every year, I join the millions of people racking their brains to figure out something new and fun and exciting to do with the bumper crop of zucchini hanging out in the garden.